 “Rora, mind giving me a hand with this equation?”
-Remus asks me, holding out his Arthimancy homework.
+Remus asks me from one of the writing tables near the corner, holding out his Arthimancy homework.
 I crane my neck over to get a look at it.

-“Substitute the variable there….and don’t forget the Xavier Principle…that calculation there is off because you haven’t accounted for it….”
+“Substitute the variable there….and don’t forget the Xavier Principle, that calculation there is off because you haven’t accounted for it….”
 I mutter after giving it a glance.
-Remus immediately pours over his scrawled calculations and crosses out and fixes.
+Remus immediately pours over his scrawled calculations and crosses out and fixes the errors.

-“So Rora,” Marigold scoots over to me, her bouncy blonde curls tied up into a know above her head.
-“What are we doing for Halloween?”
+“So Rora,” Marigold scoots over to me, her bouncy blonde curls tied up into a knot above her head.
+“What are we doing for the Christmas holidays?”

 “Party, I expect?”
 I’m not sure why she’s asking me this.
-It was usually up to the Marauders to plan out the yearly party.
+It was usually up to the Marauders to plan out the yearly party, usually held over break at James’ parents enormous tudor in Godric’s Hollow.
 “Right Remus?”

 “Hmm?”
 He snaps out of his focus on his math problem.
 “Oh yeah…James is planning it, naturally.”

 “See,” I say, making to return to my textbook.
 Marigold looks unsatisfied with this answer.

 But before she gets a chance to prod more information out of us, the Portrait Hole opens with a bang.
 It was Sirius .
 I quickly look down.
 I can feel the burning sensation of everyone’s eyes on me.
 I know they’re watching, waiting for me to say something to him.
 To invite him over, even.

 I make eye contact with Remus, and he nods his head in encouragement.
 Emmeline is beside him, raising a brow at me.
 But my tongue seems to freeze, and I say nothing.
 I watch him deliberately not look over at us, headed for the boys’ dormitory staircase.